-Your child needs to say where he, or she is, relative to you.
+Your child takes their turn; and needs to say where he, or she is, relative to you.

 We've identified ways to help develop understanding of prepositions.

-For more ideas on developing more complex language skills, go to Best Starts for Kids above.
+For more ideas on developing more complex language skills, go to Best Starts for Kids.

 Or click on one of the links below.